 In the next few years, Diamond Approach teachers Tejo, Lisa and Dominic will lead the group on a deep journey into this territory of the transcendent human being that lives a personal life – the personal essence.
 What is it to be a person of presence, rather than the person of history, reactions and conditioning?
 We have found this teaching to profoundly impact our own lives the lives of our students.
 So we are inviting new students to join our group for this rare possibility of engaging such a rich and transformative journey.

-DHUK welcomes participants who can come to London about four times a year for in-person weekends, and do the remaining three weekends on Zoom.
+DHUK welcomes participants who can come to London about three times a year for two in-person weekend, and an in-person 5 day retreat, and do the remaining three weekends on Zoom.
 Members must attend all weekends or catch them up via recordings afterwards, and also do small groups and private sessions with a teacher through the year.
 New members will be guided through reviewing some of the material from the past three years.